 Bird hunting without a dog is a controversial subject in the upland community, but nevertheless it is an important part of our culture.

-I shot my first Woodcock and my first Ruffed Grouse over an American Brittany back in the late 80’s.
+I shot my first American woodcock and my first ruffed grouse over an Brittany back in the late 80’s.
 The dog listened, but was not the most conventionally trained bird dog.
 He acted more like a flusher than a pointer and would eat the first bird of every season (without fail).
 I learned to hunt birds over that Brittany, but would spend the largest part of my upland adventures bird hunting without a dog.
 It was an amazing time in my life and I respect it as a difficult and challenging path that leads many to owning a bird dog.
 Some, not.

 Differences are okay, calm down.